OpenDSA/OpenDSA/RST/source/Status.rst

 **execept** the modules that are considered complete.
 (We maintain this version to speed up compilation a bit for the developers.)
-If you are looking at the "OpenDSA" book, are are seeing the modules that we consider "ready for use", perhaps with some stub modules to make the cross-referencing work.
+If you are looking at the "OpenDSA" book, you are seeing the modules that we consider "ready for use", perhaps with some stub modules to make the cross-referencing work.